orchidjs/tom-select/doc_src/pages/selectize.md

 tags: docs
 ---

-Orchid Select was forked from selectize.js to provide the same usability without the need for jQuery or any other JavaScript framework.
+Tom Select was forked from selectize.js to provide the same usability without the need for jQuery or any other JavaScript framework.

 ## New Features